-"In-Country Value Addition" includes beneficiation (downstream value addition through measures taken in the form of specific percentages of petroleum products that must be transformed locally to promote forward economic linkages; and knowledge and technology transfer from foreign to local participants and from the petroleum sector to other sectors to promote lateral economic linkages.
+"In-Country Value Addition" includes beneficiation (downstream value addition through measures taken in the form of specific percentages of petroleum products that must be transformed locally to promote forward economic linkages); and knowledge and technology transfer from foreign to local participants and from the petroleum sector to other sectors to promote lateral economic linkages.

-The paper is structured into five chapters as follows:
+The paper is structured into five sections as follows:

-- ✓ Chapter One introduces the concept of Local Content, its different forms, the current status of the petroleum sector in Kenya and why Local Content policy matters for Kenya - Chapter Two delves into the current and proposed legal and policy framework in relation to local content in Kenya, why local content may be a challenge to implement in Kenya, and the compatibility of local content requirements with international law. - Chapter Three discusses various industry-led partnerships that seek to foster local content development in Kenya, including the role of academia. - ✓ Chapter Four outlines priority issues deliberated by stakeholders during the Local Content Scenarios Building and Dialogue Forum, followed by a brief conclusion on the way forward.
+- ✓ Section One introduces the concept of Local Content, its different forms, the current status of the petroleum sector in Kenya and why Local Content policy matters for Kenya. - Section Two delves into the current and proposed legal and policy framework in relation to local content in Kenya, why local content may be a challenge to implement in Kenya, and the compatibility of local content requirements with international law. - ✓ Section Three discusses various industry-led partnerships that seek to foster local content development in Kenya, including the role of academia.